soup-bowl/opensimulator-docker/README.md

 ## `soupbowl/opensimulator:<version>-noscreen`

 Starting from **0.9.3.0**, until [#9 is resolved](https://github.com/soup-bowl/opensimulator-docker/issues/9), there is a build of the Dotnet editions without screen.
 This is **temporary** and will be removed once a solution is found, so there is no latest tag to avoid dependency.
-All feedback on experience is welcome on issue #9.
+All feedback on experience is welcome on [issue #9][I9].

 ## `soupbowl/opensimulator:alpine-beta`